xlladdins/xll/docs/Excel4Macros/OBJECT.PROTECTION.md

 **Remarks**

--   You cannot lock or unlock an individual object with
+  - > You cannot lock or unlock an individual object with
     > OBJECT.PROTECTION when protection is selected for objects in the
     > Protect Sheet dialog box.

--   If an object is not selected, the function returns the \#VALUE!
+  - > If an object is not selected, the function returns the \#VALUE\!
     > error value and halts the macro.

--   In order for an object to be protected, you must use the
+  - > In order for an object to be protected, you must use the
-    > PROTECT.DOCUMENT(, , , TRUE) function after changing the object\'s
+    > PROTECT.DOCUMENT(, , , TRUE) function after changing the object's
     > status with OBJECT.PROTECTION.

 >